 - Baking other Fall Recipes!

-Tips for Baking Oatmeal Butterscotch Pumpkin Cookies:
+Tips for Baking Butterscotch Oatmeal Pumpkin Cookies:

-- Chill your cookie dough for an hour before baking.
+- Chill your cookie dough before baking.

 - This allows the oats to absorb some moisture, making the cookies fluffier.